 Common causes for not getting to the “successful upload” page using the CaptionSync website include:

 - Closing the browser window or refreshing the web page, before the upload is complete.
 With many high speed Internet connections, uploads are significantly slower than downloads.
-Closing the window or navigating to a different page during the upload will abort the upload, so just be patient and wait for the confirmation message in the browser window.
+Closing the window, refreshing the page, or navigating to a different page during the upload will abort it, so just be patient and wait for the confirmation message in the browser window.

 - Closing the browser window before the audio analysis is complete.
 The progress bar will show the progress of the upload; once the upload is complete, the progress bar will report that your audio file is being analyzed (Upload Complete.
 Please Wait message).
 Closing the window or navigating to a different page during the audio analysis will abort the submission.
 Allow the analysis to complete (which may take a bit of time for large files), then you will see a Success page reporting that the submission is complete.

 - Trying to upload a file that is too large.
 AST's website currently allows files up to 2 GB in size.
 If your file is larger than that, check out these alternative methods to submit your file.

 - Insufficient Prepaid balance.
 If you have a prepaid account, make sure you have enough credits to cover the length of your file.